EPCC Project Manager

 - "Molecular Integration Simulation Toolkit - interfacing novel integrators with Molecular Dynamics codes", I. Bethune, International Society of Quantum Biology and Pharmacology (ISQBP) President's Meeting 2016, Jun 2016 (Slides)

-- "ExTASY: Scalable and Flexible Coupling of MD Simulations and Advanced Sampling Techniques", V. Balasubramanian, I. Bethune, A. Shkurti, E. Breitmoser, E. Hruska, C. Clementi, C. Laughton, S. Jha, Submitted, 2016
+- "ExTASY: Scalable and Flexible Coupling of MD Simulations and Advanced Sampling Techniques", V. Balasubramanian, I. Bethune, A. Shkurti, E. Breitmoser, E. Hruska, C. Clementi, C. Laughton, S. Jha, IEEE 12th International Conference on eScience, 2016

 - "Executing dynamic heterogeneous workloads on Blue Waters with RADICAL-Pilot", M. Santcroos, R. Castain, A. Merzky, I. Bethune, S. Jha, Cray User Group 2016